 "Always ask the mechanic if your car is still roadworthy without the extra repairs."

 Charging for used replacement parts as new or not replacing the parts at all

-This isn’t going to happen if you’ve found a reputable garage and have an honest mechanic.
+This isn’t likely to happen if you’ve found a reputable garage and have an honest mechanic.